marcoacl00/parton_splittings/README.md

 **KNOWN ISSUES**

-- The code is still lacking a proper boundary treatment, so most results will have a poor behavior near it (and in some cases, the most domain gets affected)
+- The code is still lacking a proper boundary treatment, so most results will have a poor behavior near it (and in some cases, most of the domain gets affected)

 - The Fmed^in-in -> 2 for large theta (and large energies) is still not completely observed, as there are systematic issues that affect this limit (possibly due to boundaries)